spinningideas/client-store/README.md

 # client-store

-A simple client side data storage library implemented using localStorage or sessionStorage depending on the desired storage engine. clientStore is a simple layer over localStorage (and sessionStorage) that provides a set of functions to store structured data like databases and tables.

-It provides basic insert/update/delete/query capabilities. clientStore has no dependencies, and is not based on WebSQL.
-Underneath it all, the structured data is stored as serialized JSON in localStorage or sessionStorage.
+A simple client-side data storage library implemented using localStorage or sessionStorage. clientStore provides a set of functions to store structured data like a database containing tables and supporting queries and standard CRUD operations for data.
+It provides basic insert/update/delete/query capabilities with no dependencies.
+The structured data is stored as serialized JSON in localStorage or sessionStorage.

-- Inspired by localStorageDB by Kailash Nadh (https://github.com/knadh/localStorageDB) but updated to modern javascript standards.
+- Inspired by localStorageDB by Kailash Nadh (https://github.com/knadh/localStorageDB) but updated to modern JavaScript standards and TypeScript support.

 # License